thomas5564/tp/docs/DeveloperGuide.md

 <puml src="diagrams/Trackable/TrackableClassDiagram.puml" width="800" />

----

-### **Design Considerations**

-**Aspect: Reusability**
-The abstraction of the `Trackable` interface allows all progress-tracking components to share the same rendering logic, reducing code duplication and simplifying maintenance.

-**Aspect: Extensibility**
-Future features such as project submissions or participation tracking can easily be integrated by implementing the same interface.

-**Aspect: Visual Consistency**
-Colours and font styles are centrally managed through CSS, ensuring that every type of status indicator follows the same visual pattern.

----

 ### **Example**
 Each student card displays their current progress in three areas:

 | Category | Green Meaning | Grey Meaning | Red Meaning |